CaptLucy/IdleCalc/README.md

-Hello lovelies!
+Hello cuties!
 I made this pretty quickly and I'm not amazing at programming, so I hope it's not too cringe.

 I made this to know how much I will have to spend on upgrade paths for Idle Home in VRChat.